 Before you can create a BC plan, you need to understand your business’ operations, needs and goals, along with the resources you depend upon, to develop a strong plan that best fits your circumstances.

-The foundation is merely a framework, as each BC plan should be tailored to an organisation’s specific needs.
+The foundation is merely a framework, as each BC plan should be tailored to an organization’s specific needs.
 However, when creating your own plan, make sure you keep these elements in mind.

 There’s always the possibility that key resources – i.e., your workplace, equipment, systems, data, third-party services, etc. - might become unavailable, so your BC plan must account for any potential disruptions to facilities, people, IT and partners.